-The following home remedies for dog ear infections can be used on any breed of dog, just make sure to check with your veterinarian before beginning any treatment methods.
+The following home remedies for ear infections in dogs can be used on any breed of dog, just make sure to check with your veterinarian before beginning any treatment methods.

-- You will need to thinly slice the garlic cloves and add to the clear jar.
+- You will need to thinly slice the garlic cloves and add them to the clear jar.

 - Pour the oil over top the garlic, completely covering it and leave some space at the top of the jar.

 - Cover the top of the jar with a few layers of cheesecloth